tanyipeng834/FreshGO/README.md

 </div>

 ### Additional Points
-1. Used machine learning microservice to hit beyond the classroom
+1. Used machine learning microservice to hit beyond the labs

 <p align="right">(<a href="#top">back to top</a>)</p>